What Is Dysphonia?

 Whispering rests the voice when hoarse

-Whispering requires more laryngeal muscle effort than normal moderate-volume speech.
-It can worsen dysphonia.
-The ideal is to speak at reduced volume but in normal modal voice.
+Whispering requires more laryngeal muscle effort than normal moderate-volume speech and can worsen dysphonia.
+Better to speak at reduced volume but in normal modal voice.

 Tea with honey cures hoarseness